FidelElie/FiDev/apps/home/src/content/music/2018-02-08/mabel-ivy-to-roses-mixtape.md

     favourite: false
 date: '2018-02-08T00:00:00.000Z'
 ---
-I've seem the buzz about mabel rise over 2017 but never got recommenced her from anyone until recently.
-Out of my own choice though I decided to give this mixtape a listen to see whether I would like her.
-And Iv'e got to say I do but not to a lose my mind kind of level.
-Her sounds is definitely influenced by older R&B which I can definitely appreciate but I found that some songs on this project I just really wasn't feeling.
+I've seen the buzz about Mabe'sl rise over 2017 but never got recommenced her from anyone until recently.
+Out of choice though I decided to give this mixtape a listen to see whether I would like her.
+I've got to say after listening I do, but not to a lose my mind kind of level.
+Her sound is influenced by older R&B which I can appreciate but I found that some songs on this project I just really wasn't feeling.
 I am going to go back and listen to her earlier projects though, to get a better idea of all she has to offer, but this was a good starting point overall for her music.